-There are two (2) software controlled outputs (except for the SSNEMA17, which only has one user I/O that can sink and source up to 4ma if it is set for an output).
+There are two (2) software controlled outputs.
 The first and primary output of each axis is the MOSFET output.
-This is part of the Home and Limit 8 pin connector on all motion control boards as shown in Table 11.
+This is part of the Home and Limit 8 pin connector on all motion control boards as shown in Table 7.